The WorkFlowy to Google Calendar Chrome extension has been updated to support the new Google Calendar format.

 - Click the Chrome’s Customize icon (3 dots) in the upper right.

-- Name it as you like, leave Open as window checked, and click Add.
+- Name it as you like, and click Create.

 - Voila!
-Chrome creates a desktop shortcut to your shiny new WorkFlowy Window.
+Chrome creates a shortcut to your shiny new WorkFlowy Window.

 Windows Tip: If you want to pin this to your Windows Taskbar, launch the desktop shortcut, and pin that instance to the taskbar by right clicking on the icon.